AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 ### 13. Calculate and add "standard" command ("modeCmd")
 The "standard" command updates the scene in the Govee app.

 Interestingly, the "standard" command is *not* required to actually change the scene *for multi-line commands*.
-That is, the lights will change, but the selection in the app will not.
+That is, if the "standard" command is *not* included, the lights will correctly change, but the selection in the app will not.

 Further, the "standard" command can be set for a *different* scene, which will update the app to (incorrectly) indicate that the different scene has been selected.